Risingson/eveeyedocs/docs/ui/settings.md

 #### Avoid Edencom / Triglavian Systems
 Set this to try to avoid routing via Edencom and/or Triglavian solarsystems.
 This works differently than ingame though.
 If you use those settings ingame the EVE client will not find a route if you cannot get somewhere without crossing Edencom or Triglavian systems.
 Eveeye will try to find a route where you cross them least.
 #### Avoid Systems
 Avoid systems you set avoided by clicking it and choosing "Avoid System" in the solarsystem menu shown (that option is only there while [Client Sync](https://eveeye.readthedocs.io/en/latest/sync/client-synchronisation/) is activated).
 This should match your ingame setting since setting a system avoided in Eveeye does not set it avoided ingame and vice versa.
+Systems in your avoidance list will never be part of your route.
 #### Avoidance List
 Systems you set avoided are listed here.
 Clicking the system will let you remove it from the list.